wedesoft/www.wedesoft.de/_posts/2019-11-13-rigid-body-game-physics-2.md

 category: simulation
 ---

-The following article is heavily based on [Hubert Eichner's article on equality constraints][1] and concrete examples for joint types can be found in [Kenny Erleben's PhD thesis][2].
+The following article is heavily based on [Hubert Eichner's article on equality constraints][1].
+The math for the joint types was taken from [Kenny Erleben's PhD thesis][2].

 ## Constraint Impulses
 A constraint between two objects is specified as a multi-dimensional function *C(q(t))*.